 The Government's blueprints for fresh water, Essential Freshwater: Healthy Water, Fairly Allocated and Shared Interests in Freshwater were released on 8 October 2018 and outline key actions government will be taking in the freshwater space over the next two years.
-An overview of these was provided at the previous TMoK meeting held in October.
+An overview of these was provided at the TMoK's October meeting.

-A draft Essential Freshwater package is intended to be released for consultation in April 2019, which will include proposed amendments to the NPS-FM and a proposed new National Environmental Standard for Freshwater Management (NES-FM).
-The package is also expected to include proposed actions for at risk catchments as identified by Ministry for the Environment (MfE).
-More on the government's freshwater agenda for the next two years is available here.
+A draft Essential Freshwater package is intended to be released for consultation in April 2019, which is expected to include proposed amendments to the NPS-FM and a proposed new National Environmental Standard for Freshwater Management (NES-FM).
+The package is also expected to include proposed actions for At Risk Catchments to be identified by Ministry for the Environment (MfE).
+More information about the freshwater package is available here.
 A diagram with high-level detail about each work stream and indicative timeframes are available here.